jdcrecur/swagger-chunk/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Summary
-Swagger is becoming the defacto api documentation tool, swagger files though do have a tendency of growing wildly large and hard to maintain.

-Swagger-chunk allows you to build and maintain large swagger API documentation files from small manageable chunks, importing and re-using.
+Swagger-chunk allows you to build and maintain large swagger 2 API documentation files from small manageable chunks, importing and re-using.
 Perfect for [Documentation-Driven Development](https://gist.github.com/zsup/9434452), and when used in conjunction with [swagger-codegen](https://swagger.io/swagger-codegen/) makes for a powerful methodology to both start and maintain any project.

 Before writing the compiled swagger file to disk the object is validated using [openapi-schema-validation](https://www.npmjs.com/package/openapi-schema-validation), any validation issues are written to the terminal and the process halted.
 You may bypass validation, please see the available command line arguments.